mybearworld/scratch/README.md

 # Scratch

 This is just a link to Scratch.
+Not associated with the Scratch Foundation.